How to reach the CNR/INAF campus in Bologna?

 The CNR Campus (Area della Ricerca) is located in via Gobetti, 101.
-A shuttle bus will collect the conference participants at the meeting points (see the map) in the morning and will take them back once the sessions have finished.
+A shuttle bus will collect the conference participants at the meeting points in the morning and will take them back once the sessions have finished.

-The shuttle schedule with the meeting points (see the map) will be displayed in the hotels where the allotment has been made.
-The bus shuttle timetable will be posted as soon as possible on the web.
+The shuttle schedule with the meeting points will be displayed in the hotels where the allotment has been made.
 Alternatively, the public bus number 87 is available, and it connects the centre of Bologna to CNR and back.
-The bus timetable can be found here (pdf).
+The bus 87 timetable can be found here (pdf).
 Taxis are also widely available.
 Tariff from the city centre to CNR should be around 10 euros.

 The capital city of Emilia-Romagna, Bologna is located at the intersection between northern and central Italy.
 Originally an Etruscan settlement, it fell under Gaulish rule in 400 B.C. to eventually become a Roman colony.
 About 1088 A.D., a university was founded within its wall; the oldest in the western world.
 Monuments to Bologna's rich cultural heritage are scattered across the city, from the leaning towers and the church of San Petronio in the old centre to the Pinacoteca Nazionale in the university district.
 Its historic centre is a handsome ensemble of brick buildings and charming porticoed streets.